8.6 Resource Stewardship and Case Management

 • Emergency department care has specialized providers and high-level diagnostics and should be reserved for immediate and potentially life-threatening needs.

 • Outpatient health settings provide health maintenance for chronic disease or treatment of nonurgent acute conditions.
 They also provide preventative services like well-baby checks and immunizations.
-In the outpatient setting, the nurse recognizes the patient’s time with a provider is limited, so the majority of a nurse’s time is often spent providing patient education, answering questions, and coordinating care.
+In the outpatient setting, the nurse recognizes the client’s time with a provider is limited, so the majority of a nurse’s time is often spent providing client education, answering questions, and coordinating care.

 • Assisted living refers to licensed facilities that provide safe living accommodations and three meals daily.
 Residents receive assistance with medications and ADLs and may receive general nursing care.[3]